nazfox/nazfox/README.md

-- 👋 Hi, I’m @nazfox
+- Hi, I’m @nazfox
-- 👀 I’m interested in Machine Learning, Programming Language, Web Programming, Game Development.
+- I’m mainly interested in Deep Learning.
+And also programming languages, web programming, and game development.
-- 🌱 I’m currently learning English.
+- I'm currently learning English.
+So I'll make some grammar mistakes.

 <!---
 nazfox/nazfox is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.